-This has resulted in the launch in 2017 of the global web-based learning and sharing resource, www.iso20400.org.
-This free resource delivered and funded by Action Sustainability Community Interest Company, a not for profit business, enables users to view and share videos, tools, articles and other learning resources.
-They can contribute content and, as a result of a recent development, can now self-assess and benchmark their organization's sustainable procurement practice by answering 20 simple questions.
-The website is now accessed by 135 countries around the world and is growing quickly in popularity.
+This has resulted in the launch in 2017 of the global web based learning and sharing resource, www.iso20400.org.
+This free resource delivered and funded by Action Sustainability Community Interest Company, a not for profit business, enables users to to share videos, tools, articles and other learning resources, they can view content, contribute content and, as a result of a recent development, can self-assess and benchmark their organisation's sustainable procurement practice by answering 20 simple questions.

-A recent benchmarking study by Action Sustainability using the tool, comprising 40 organizations with a combined spend of \$100Bn confirms that strategic sustainable procurement is still an emerging trend globally, with major differences between organisations.
+A recent benchmarking study by Action Sustainability using the tool, comprising 40 organisations with a combined spend of \$100Bn confirms that strategic sustainable procurement is still an emerging trend globally, with major differences between organisations.
 More than 50% of assessed organisations score below 2.5 out of 5, and only 12.5% are at a mature level, i.e. over 3.5 out of 5.
 The level of maturity of an organisation is mainly driven by its level of commitment: locations, industries and sizes are not a determining success factor.